| |

 The orange and green trolleys transport guests around the city of Key West, showing off the city’s most intriguing points of interest and sharing the fascinating stories that helped shape one of the country’s most visited destinations.
 From the colorful cast of transplanted Conchs, like Harry Truman, James Audubon and Ernest Hemingway, to the resident legends, artists, poets, and musicians that make Key West so alluring, Old Town Trolley Tours gives every visitor a look at the people and places that the city is so famous for.

 On board the Old Town Trolley, guests of all ages are given a 90-minute tour through Key West with numerous stops at the most popular sights.
 You may hop on and off at our convenient stops throughout the day.
-From Mallory Square and Duval Street to Henry Flagler’s historic Railroad Museum - and everything in between, the trolley tour is a showcase of all the best of Key West.
+From Mallory Square and Duval Street to Henry Flagler’s historic Sails to Rails Museum - and everything in between, the trolley tour is a showcase of all the best of Key West.

 Throughout the tour, knowledgeable trolley conductors offer an amusing, historic account of many of the most well-known Key West events and sights; it’s our own unique brand of Transportainment!
 So next time you’re in town, climb aboard and get set to be thoroughly entertained!